Read time 6 minutes

 As the error was technical, the method explained above requires technical skills and expert guidance to perform it successfully.
 One should be familiar with running the cmdlets in the Exchange Management Shell to accomplish the desired result from the above process.

 Apart from this error, there are many other Exchange errors and issues administrators face in the Exchange environment.
-Though we have some native methods to convert EDB to PST in case of corruption issue also, using them would be a tedious and risky task.
-So, we undoubtedly recommend the Exchange users stuck in these situations to go for the best Exchange data repair solution.
+We recommend the Exchange users stuck in these situations to go for the best Exchange data repair solution.

-Kernel for Exchange Server is the best Exchange EDB recovery tool which deals with all problems or errors related to the Exchange database and then recovers inaccessible Exchange mailboxes to various destinations like PST, Live Exchange, Microsoft 365, etc. The tool maintains the integrity of the Exchange data after the recovery and allows users make selection of data using the filter options before saving it to the desired location.
-Try its efficient features with its demo version which is available free for download on the site.
+Kernel for Exchange Server is the best Exchange EDB recovery tool which deals with all problems or errors related to the Exchange database and recovers inaccessible Exchange mailboxes to various destinations like PST, Live Exchange, Microsoft 365, etc. The tool maintains the integrity of the Exchange data after the recovery and allows users to make a selection of data using the filter options before saving it to the desired location.

 Summing up

-After following all the steps of given method to resolve the Exchange Server Auth Certificate missing problem, you will be able to access the mailbox without facing an issue.
-You can also apply for a new certificate from Microsoft and if the error remains to affect the Exchange, then you should your Kernel for Exchange Server software to recover mailbox and save it in a new Exchange account.
-There will be no more Auth error in new Server.
+With the procedure explaining how to resolve the Exchange Server Auth Certificate missing problem, you will be able to access the mailbox without facing an issue.
+You can also apply for a new certificate from Microsoft and if the error still persists and affects the Exchange Kernel for Exchange Server software is the best go-to solution to recover the mailbox and save it in a new Exchange account.

 Kernel for Exchange Server